 - Be patient when your kids are having tantrums.
 That’s really hard.
 But kids are often upset because they’re not getting what they want.
 Acknowledge that.
 Don’t give in, but let them know you understand.

-- Use emotional vocabulary with boys, and girls.
-Research shows that adults tend to use more emotional vocabulary with girls when playing (Wow, how is that doll feeling?) vs. boys (Make the truck go vroom!)
+- Use emotional vocabulary.
+Research shows that adults tend to use more emotional vocabulary with girls when playing (Wow, how is that doll feeling?) vs. boys (Make the truck go vroom!).
 Switch it up a little, and help kids gain the tools to be emotionally available.

 - Do things for others, like helping someone carry a stroller up subway steps, without being asked, in front of your kids.